FabFitFun Winter 2019/2020 Editor’s Box

 There are six shades in the palette.
 The shades were inspired by an espresso drink, and they really smell like coffee.
 I like the smell of coffee, even though I dislike the way it tastes.

 The shades are frothy (shimmering champagne gold), hazelnut (shimmering copper rose), brûlée (matte creme brûlée), honey lavender (shimmering rose gold), cinnamon (matte brick toned brown), and hibiscus (shimmering eggplant purple).

 These are all one swipe swatches.
 I have high expectations for these other than brûlée, which will take some building and honey lavender.

 This palette really lived up to my expectations.
 I used brûlée as my transition, cinnamon in my crease, frothy on the inner corner, honey lavender on the lid, and hibiscus on the outer corner.

-I used hazelnut on the lower lash line and took cinnamon on the lower lash line from the middle to the edge of my eye.
+Hazelnut went on the lower lash line and cinnamon went on the lower lash line from the middle to the edge of my eye.